ivnvxd/pyquest/markdown/12_common_practices.md

 ### PEP 8 <a id="pep-8"></a>

-_PEP 8_, or Python Enhancement Proposal 8, is the style guide for Python code, establishing a set of rules and best practices for formatting Python code.
+[PEP 8](https://peps.python.org/pep-0008/), or Python Enhancement Proposal 8, is the style guide for Python code, establishing a set of rules and best practices for formatting Python code.
 Its primary goal is to improve the readability and consistency of Python code across the vast Python ecosystem.
 Since Python places a significant emphasis on readability and simplicity, adhering to PEP 8 can make your code more accessible to other Python developers.

 _Key Highlights of PEP 8:_